Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 What Can a Parent Do If There is an Adjustment Period After Auditory Integration Training?

-Following Berard Auditory Integration Training, parents have a unique opportunity to help their child begin to function better.
+Following Berard AIT parents have a unique opportunity to help their participant begin to function better.
 Here are some tips:

 • Be prepared for an adjustment or regression period after Berard AIT so you aren't surprised if it occurs (remember - it may not!)

-• Be patient with your child - is it they who are experiencing all these potential changes!
+• Be patient with your child when doing AIT sessions - is it they who are experiencing all these potential changes!

-• Interpret any regression or adjustment period as an indication that Berard AIT had a positive impact on your child's system!
+• Interpret any regression or adjustment period as an indication that Berard AIT has had a POSITIVE impact on your child's or the participant's auditory system!

 • Don't overload your or your child's schedule post AIT.

-• Keep your child's schedule and family life to a manageable level and don't add additional stress or unnecessary activities.
+• Keep your child's or the participants schedule and family life to a manageable level.

-• Provide teaching opportunities whenever possible for your child to handle new circumstances and emotions appropriately.
+• Provide teaching opportunities whenever possible for your participant to handle new circumstances and emotions appropriately.

-• Discuss your child's changes with the school or child care facility in advance and prepare them with ways to accommodate your child's needs.
+• Discuss your child's changes with the school or day care / child care facility in advance and prepare them with ways to accommodate your child's needs.

-• Continue with other therapies and inform your child's other Practitioners and other professionals in advance of your child's AIT sessions.
+• Continue with other therapies and inform your child's other practitioners and other professionals in advance of your child's AIT sessions that they will be participation

-• You may find that your therapist for Occupational therapy, Speech Therapy and other types of therapies may be astonished at the gains they observe and the rate at which your child progresses after Berard AIT - another exciting bonus!
+• You may find that the participant's occupational therapist, speech Therapist and other types of therapists may be astonished at the gains they observe and the rate progress after Berard AIT - another exciting bonus!

 • Interpreting Audio Tests (if done) After Berard AIT

-• Parents may see their post-AIT tests and think that significant changes have not taken place.
+• Participants who have done an Audiogram or Listening Test may see their post-AIT tests and think that significant changes have not taken place.

-• During the year after Berard AIT (and of course, during AIT) it is critical to avoid all headphone use for listening to music.
+• During AIT session and after AIT is done, it is critical to avoid all headphone use for listening to music.

-• Parents should ask their Berard AIT Practitioner for a note about this subject, if they do not have a written statement to that effect, and make many copies for their use.
+• Parents may want to ask their AIT Practitioner for a note about this subject, if they do not have a written statement to that effect, and make many copies for their use.

-• Parents can get others to sign statements saying they will not compromise AIT in this way and this will help get others’ attention!
+• Parents may wish to get others to sign statements saying they will not compromise AIT in this way.

-• Unless Directed By Your Berard AIT Practitioner: DO NOT DO ANY OTHER SOUND INTERVENTIONS for 9-12 MONTHS AFTER AIT!
+• DO NOT DO ANY OTHER LISTENING OR SOUND INTERVENTIONS for 9-12 MONTHS AFTER AIT

-• There are generic and take-home listening programs available via the Internet and from Occupational Therapists.
-In order to protect the changes made to hearing and to protect the system’s evolving adjustment to these changes, parents should NOT use such programs.
+• In order to protect the changes made to hearing and to protect the system’s evolving adjustment to these changes, parents should NOT use such programs.

 • Parents may think that since no obvious changes are visible in 3 months after AIT, that it’s time to try another sound-based therapy.

-• Parents must not do any of these things and must give it time!
+• Parents must not do any of these things and must give the adjustments that will happen in the auditory system and brain enough time.

-• The changes in the middle ear function often happen quickly.
-The brain’s response to this takes many weeks and even many months.
+• The changes in the middle ear function often happen quickly but the brain’s response to this takes many weeks and even many months.

 All rights reserved.
 Site Map.